 Irish Bread Pudding with Whiskey Caramel Sauce is the perfect way to celebrate St. Patrick’s Day!
-Such a decadent and easy dessert.
+Such a decadent and easy St. Patrick’s Day dessert recipe.

 Is there anything more comforting than bread pudding?
 Super simple while also being decadent, it’s the perfect way to indulge on date night, after a long week, or just celebrating every day things.
 This Irish Bread Pudding with Whiskey Caramel Sauce is perfect for St. Patrick’s Day!
 Oozing with flavors that make St. Patrick’s Day a favorite (WHISKEY!), warm, delicious, and SO EASY.
 What’s not to love!